MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

 ![Home section image](assets/readme-files/home-section.png)

 * **Title**
-    - The title is on top of the home section centered and fully responsive.
+    - The title is on top of the home section, centred and fully responsive.

 * **Navigation Buttons**
-    - The New game button starts the game showing the game logo in both card slots and activates the player buttons section.
-In the result section the player can read "Make your choice with the buttons!"
+    - The New game button starts the game, showing the game logo in both card slots, and activates the player buttons section.
+In the result section, the player can read "Make your choice with the buttons!"
     - The rules button opens the rules section.

-    - The feedback button open the feedback popup.
+    - The feedback button open the feedback pop-up.

 ### Rules Section
 ![Rules section image](assets/readme-files/rules-section-img.png)

-* The Rules section has 3 parts, the game story, the instrucctions and the rules, providing all the information to players.
+* The Rules section has 3 parts, the game story, the instructions and the rules, providing all the information to players.

 ### Feedback Section
 ![Feedback section image](assets/readme-files/feedback-section-img.png)

-* The feedback section is a simple form that consists of three fields, name, email and comments. just below that, players can find a button to send the content of the form and another button to exit if the player do not want to fill in the form.
+* The feedback section is a simple form that consists of three fields, name, email and comments.
+Just below that, players can find a button to send the content of the form and another button to exit if the player does not want to fill in the form.
 *
 ### Game section
 ![Game section gif](assets/readme-files/game-section-img.png)